backstage/backstage/.changeset/nasty-pumas-kneel.md

 '@backstage/backend-common': patch
 ---

-Migrated types related to `CacheService` and `DatabaseService` into backend-plugin-api.
+Migrated types related to `TokenManagerService`, `CacheService` and `DatabaseService` into backend-plugin-api.